cedricg-mirror/reflexions/README.md

 At this early stage, the logs provided have been designed to be human-readable and do not satisfy any known format that would make them suitable for a machine learning approach.
 Log formating will be reworked in a future update of this project.

-I do not plan to discuss attribution, samples analyzed here are all coming from public reports from various sources that usually already provide their own insights on that topic.
+I do not plan to discuss attribution, samples analysed here are all coming from public reports from various sources that usually already provide their own insights on that topic.

 # Repository

-Analyzed samples are stored according to the following pattern :
+Analysed samples are stored according to the following pattern :

 [APT]/[APT_NAME]/[MALWARE_FAMILY]/[SHA256]/
 or